Shipping Biological Substances & Dry Ice - USDOT and IATA Training

 - Security training (if applicable)

-Because of the nature of the training requirements for hazardous materials/dangerous goods shipping, initial shipping training will only be offered through in-person sessions that are held at least monthly by VEHS Biosafety.
+This training will also cover shipping Dry Ice.
+Because of the nature of the training requirements for biological materials shipping, this shipping training will only be offered through in-person sessions that are held at least monthly by VEHS Biosafety.
 This training is not provided online.

 Retraining is required.
-Once initial training is completed, the person must complete refresher training at least once every two years or when significant regulatory changes occur.
+Once initial training is completed, the person must complete refresher training at least once every 24 months or when significant regulatory changes occur.

 If you have completed training in the past but the session was not an in-person session, you will need to complete an in-person session to "renew" your training at your earliest convenience in order to be compliant for shipping any of the materials mentioned above going forward.